zhongyl0430/teach/content/Probability/5 Joint Probability Distributions and Random Samples/EXERCISES Section 5.1 (1-21).md

 b.
 Using the logic of part (a), obtain $p\left( {x, y}\right)$.
 (This can be thought of as a multivariate hypergeometric distribution-sampling without replacement from a finite population consisting of more than two categories.)

 # 9
 Each front tire on a particular type of vehicle is supposed to be filled to a pressure of ${26}\mathrm{{psi}}$.
-Suppose the actual air pressure in each tire is a random variable $- X$ for the right tire and $Y$ for the left tire, with joint pdf
+Suppose the actual air pressure in each tire is a random variable
+- $X$ for the right tire
+-  $Y$ for the left tire,

+with joint pdf
 $$
 f\left( {x, y}\right) = \left\{ \begin{matrix} K\left( {{x}^{2} + {y}^{2}}\right) & {20} \leq x \leq {30},{20} \leq y \leq {30} \\ 0 & \text{ otherwise } \end{matrix}\right.
 $$